Clinical Applications: Alzheimer's Disease

 Clinical development

-In a series of clinical cases involving compassionate use of NucleoCapture® it was shown that up to 60mg of amyloid can be removed from patient blood during 2 hour NucleoCapture® treatment session.
+In a series of clinical cases involving compassionate use of NucleoCapture® it was shown that up to 60mg of amyloid can be removed from patient blood during 2-hour NucleoCapture® treatment session.

-Exploratory clinical trial to assess effects of NucleoCapture® on amyloid removal in healthy volunteers, Alzheimer’s disease and Parkinson disease patients is currently recruiting participants.
+An exploratory clinical trial to assess the effects of NucleoCapture® on amyloid removal in healthy volunteers, Alzheimer’s disease and Parkinson disease patients is currently recruiting participants.